Upcoming Services

 Jeffrey Hale Miro, 82, of Bloomfield Hills, Michigan, died on 04 October 2024.

-The Memorial Service will be held at IRA KAUFMAN CHAPEL on Friday, 22 November 2024 at 12:00 PM .
+The Memorial Service was held at IRA KAUFMAN CHAPEL on Friday, 22 November 2024 at 12:00 PM .

 Interment at Clover Hill Park Cemetery.